 Most of these positions are entry-level or middle-management, such as cybersecurity engineers and analysts, cybersecurity managers and administrators, or vulnerability analysts and penetration testers.
 Thus, there are lots of job openings for beginning cybersecurity workers or those with some experience.

 Most jobs will be in Pittsburgh or similar metropolitan areas, but you have to take into account the cost of living in this mixed rural/metropolitan state.
 Pennsylvania’s average cost of living is 92.5 on a scale of 100, with scores below 100 meeting a lower than average cost of living compared to the U.S. as a whole.

-A Pennsylvania cybersecurity worker’s hourly salary averages $46.93, with an average annual salary totaling about $97,000.
+A Pennsylvania cybersecurity worker’s hourly salary averages $46.35, with an average annual salary totaling about $96,400, according to the Bureau of Labor Statistics.
 These salaries will stretch a little farther in Pennsylvania than they would in other states, possibly making this state a great place to save money or raise a family.

 Pennsylvania and cybersecurity

 Overall, Pennsylvania is a great choice for anyone who wants to pursue cybersecurity as a career.
 There’s a multitude of educational opportunities and options, plus several pathways to consistent employment either in the state or within a short distance of those schools, thanks to its proximity to many other tech-oriented states.